kubernetes/kubernetes/test/images/README.md

 Make updates to the functionality of the images required for your test case and update the version number.

 The version can easily be bumped by modifying the file `test/images/${IMAGE_NAME}/VERSION`, which will be used when building the image.
-Additionally, for the `agnhost` image, also bump the `Version` in `test/images/agnhost/agnhost.go`.

 Some test images (`agnhost`) are used as bases for other images (`kitten`, `nautilus`).
 If the parent image's `VERSION` has been bumped, also bump the version in the children's `BASEIMAGE` files in order